uraimo/SwiftyGPIO/README.md

 ## Usage

+Currently, SwiftyGPIO expose GPIOs and SPIs(if not available a bit-banging VirtualSPI can be created), l'et's see how to use them.

+#### GPIOs

 Let's suppose we are using a CHIP board and have a led connected between the GPIO pin P0 and GND and we want to turn it on.

 First, we need to retrieve the list of GPIOs available on the board and get a reference to the one we want to modify: